 \subsection{Metrics for evaluation}

 To establish the efficacy of CRoP, we quantify the extent of \emph{personalization} and \emph{generalization} achieved through the presented approach.
 Personalization is gauged by comparing our model's $\MP$ accuracy relative to the generic model $\MG$, while for generalization, we assess the accuracy of our model $\MP$ against \emph{conventionally-finetuned} personalized models $\MC$.

+\citet{metrics} argued that directly comparing model accuracies under distribution shifts is not ideal.
+They introduced `effective robustness,' a metric that assesses performance relative to an accuracy baseline.
+Since we aim to compare our models against two baselines — the generic and conventionally finetuned models — we adopt the `effective robustness metric' and introduce two specific metrics for our comparison, detailed below.
 Both of these metrics consider classification accuracy in the available $\Ca$ and unseen $\Cu$ contexts.

 If $\cA(\cM,\cD)$ represents the classification accuracy of the model $\cM$ for dataset $\cD$ and $n$ is the number of users selected for personalization, the metrics of evaluations can be described as follows :